1995 Philippine Senate election

 The 1995 election of members to the Senate of the Philippines was the 25th election to the Senate of the Philippines.
 It was held on Monday, May 8, 1995, to elect 12 of the 24 seats in the Senate.
-Filipinos protected the ballot boxes with their lives and campaigned against traditional politicians who used bribery, flying voters, violence, election rigging, stealing of ballot boxes, etc. The Philippine National Police (PNP) listed five people dead and listed more than 200 hotspots before and 300 hotspots during the election.
+Filipinos protected the ballot boxes with their lives and campaigned against politicians who used bribery, flying voters, violence, election rigging, stealing of ballot boxes, etc. The Philippine National Police (PNP) listed five people dead and listed more than 200 hotspots before and 300 hotspots during the election.

-The two largest parties, Lakas-NUCD and the Laban ng Demokratikong Pilipino (LDP), contested the senate election under the Lakas-Laban Coalition and won nine out of the 12 seats contested.
+The two largest parties, Lakas–NUCD and the Laban ng Demokratikong Pilipino (LDP, then known as Laban), contested the senate election under the Lakas–Laban Coalition and won nine out of the 12 seats contested.
 The opposition-led coalition was composed of the Nationalist People's Coalition (NPC) which had an alliance with the People's Reform Party (PRP), though they contested the election separately.

-This was also the first time that the electorate voted for twelve candidates under the plurality-at-large voting to the Senate; previously, the electorate voted for two candidates each per senatorial districts (1916–1934), via closed party-lists (the "block voting" system in use from 1941 to 1949), and eight senators via plurality-at-large voting with the country as one "at-large" district from 1951 to 1971.
+Electoral system

+Philippine Senate elections are via pluraity block voting, with the entire country as an at-large "district".
+Each voter has 12 votes, and can vote for up to 12 candidates.
+Seats up were for the 13th to 24th placed candidates in 1992.
+This is the first time that 12 seats will be up, and where the usual operation of the 1987 constitution is followed.

 This was also the first midterm election for the 1987 constitution, and the first since 1971, as the date the elected candidates take office falls at the midway point of President Fidel V. Ramos' six-year term.